erland/erlandplugins/CustomScan/trunk/README.txt

             The tags read can be configured as a "customtags" property in the Custom Scan settings page in the web interface.
             By default read tags will be splitted in same way as genres in standard slimserver, if you don't want the tag to be splitted you can also add it to a "singlecustomtags" property in the Custom Scan settings page in the web interface.
+            The mapping between MP3 ID3 standard frame names to tag names can be found in the Modules/CustomTag.pm file.

 LastFM = A scanning module that reads a number of different information from the LastFM database.
 Please note that the information read
          is only free to use for non commercial usage, see the licence for more information.